-SAN FRANCISCO (AP) - Uber's net loss widened by $177 million in the third quarter as the ride-hailing giant continued to invest ahead of a planned initial public stock offering next year.
+Uber's net loss widened by $177 million in the third quarter as the ride-hailing giant continued to invest ahead of a planned public stock offering next year.

 The San Francisco company lost just over $1 billion from July through September, compared with an $891 million loss in the second quarter.
-While the company still struggles to make money, its ridership and revenue have kept growing, albeit slower than in previous quarters.
+But Uber's ridership and revenue continued to grow, albeit slower than in previous quarters.

 Revenue rose 5.4 percent from the second quarter to $2.95 billion, while gross bookings were up 6 percent to $12.7 billion.